carbonbrief/colonial-emissions-data/README.md

 - __article_summary_table_2023__: summary data for all countries above population 1 million in 2023, as shown in the summary table that is in the article
 - __full_summary_table_2023__: additional summary data for all countries above population 1 million in 2023, including split of fossil and land emissions
 - __full_year_emissions_summary_table_1850_2023__: yearly emissions data for all countries from 1850 to 2023, including when countries were independent and/or controlled
+- __territorial_rule_database_1850_2023__: yearly territorial rule data from 1850 to 2023, showing who was in control of each territory and therefore how emissions were allocated for each year
 - __plot_carbon_budget__: numbers used to plot the carbon budget remaining in the animation in the article
 - __plot_consumption__: numbers used to plot ranking of countries by colonial+consumption emissions in the article
 - __plot_cumulative_per_capita__: numbers used plot the cumulative per yearly capita ranking in the article